Behappierre/spotilite/NETLIFY-DEPLOYMENT.md

 ## 📞 **Need Help?**

 If you encounter any issues:
-1. **Check Netlify build logs** for specific errors
+1. **Test locally first** with `test-build.bat`
-2. **Verify your Spotify app configuration**
+2. **Check Netlify build logs** for specific errors
-3. **Test locally** with `npm run build` first
+3. **Verify your Spotify app configuration**
 4. **Check the troubleshooting section** above

 ---

-**Your SpotiLite app is now ready for worldwide deployment on Netlify!** 🎵✨
+**Your SpotiLite app is now production-ready and will deploy successfully on Netlify!** 🎵✨

-The build issues have been resolved, and you'll have a fast, secure, and globally accessible Spotify web application.
+All build issues have been resolved, and you'll have a fast, secure, and globally accessible Spotify web application.